When to consider neuromodulation devices for migraine.

 What is GammaCore?

-Noninvasive Vagal Nerve Stimulation (nVNS) is made possible by a hand-held device called GammaCore, from the company ElectroCore.
-The most recent model is called GammaCore Sapphire.
+Noninvasive Vagus Nerve Stimulation (nVNS) is made possible by a hand-held device called GammaCore, from the company ElectroCore.
+The current model is GammaCore Sapphire.

-GammaCore was initially FDA cleared for the acute treatment of episodic cluster headache in adults in April 2017.
-This was followed by the acute treatment of migraine in January 2018, cluster headache prevention in November 2018, and migraine prevention in March 2020.
-It was the first and remains the only device which is FDA-cleared for the prevention of cluster headache.
+GammaCore was FDA cleared for the acute treatment of cluster headache in adults in April 2017.
+This was followed by acute treatment of migraine in adults in January 2018, cluster headache prevention in November 2018, and migraine prevention in March 2020.
+In February 2021 it was FDA cleared for both abortive and preventive treatment of migraine in adolescents 12 years and older.
+In September 2021 it was FDA cleared for abortive and preventive treatment of hemicrania continua and paroxysmal hemicrania as well.

 How does GammaCore work?